SeanPollock/README/README.md

 My special skill is *systemetizing best practices*.
 I'm a naturally lazy person who has trouble building new habits.
 To overcome that I became good at building lightweight processes that nudge or encourage people into doing things that are good for them without being burdensome.
 Extract, automate, habitualize.

 I am a big believer in *disagree and commit*.
-I will debate loudly, and disagree freely with any one and any idea.
-One you have all the facts out you must come to a decisions and not rehash the arguments.
-Once the team or a leader comes to a decision you follow through without reservations.
+I will debate loudly, and disagree freely with anyone or any idea.
+Once you have all the facts out, you must come to a decision and not rehash the arguments.
+Once the team or a leader comes to a decision, you follow through without reservations.

 ## My Technical Philosophy